muhrahmatullah/adr_in_app_review/README.md

 # adr_in_app_review

-Flutter plugin project to show in app review dialog by google play
+Flutter plugin project to show in app review dialog by google play.

+**This plugin only support android os**

 ## Getting Started